cloudflare/cloudflare-docs/content/rules/examples/add-HTTP-response-static-value.md

 ---
 pcx_content_type: example
-summary: You can use the example below for a demo Transform rule where a header named `set-cookie` with a static value (`cookiename=value`) is added to the response.
+summary: A Transform Rule where the header `set-cookie` with a static value (`cookiename=value`) is added to the response.
 tags:
   - Transform
 title: Add an HTTP response header with a static value